 Claiming that pirates made it impossible for him to just make a profitable game, Wong has taken the art assets of the Little Fighter series and is now selling them as NFTs.
 Digital artists in all corners of the internet are getting in on the NFT hype, inspired by stories of memes selling for hundreds of thousands.
 The Castle Doctrine famously put its collection of in-game portraits for sale and Little Fighter takes it a step further: you can pay Ethereum to “own” individual animations that were used in a 26-year-old, Chinese DOS game.

 NFTs are unique tokens drawn from a piece of digital art, which can be anything.
 Pictures, gifs, videos, it doesn’t matter.
-Who owns the token is verified through a blockchain, but this ownership is functionally meaningless.
+Who owns the token is verified through blockchain, but this ownership is functionally meaningless.
 You “own” the art in principle only, because by virtue of its digital nature it can be perfectly copied infinitely, without legal repercussion.
 You won’t be able to monetize the art or prevent people from sharing it.
 After all, how are you going to pull every instance of a meme from the internet?
 Or, indeed, monetize a walking animation from a freeware game from 1995?

 So are NFTs useless?
 Not entirely.
 Some people buy NFTs to support artists they like, or as an asset they hope to resell at a profit.
 However, the tech has been plagued with controversy since its recent boom in popularity.
-Bots haunt Twitter to tokenize other people’s art, The Castle Doctrine sold NFTs of its commissioned art without consent of the creators, and the jury is still out on just how much of an ecological impact NFTs have.
+Bots haunt Twitter to tokenize other people’s art, The Castle Doctrine sold NFTs of its commissioned art without the creators’ consent, and the jury is still out on just how much of an ecological impact NFTs have.
 Blockchain technology has been a major detriment to the battle against climate change and largely exists just to enrich investors, which made its expansion into art a divisive issue among artists.

 Separate from the controversies surrounding NFT technology, seeing a game being gutted and “sold” literally by the animation devalues the artistic and emotional value of the whole, at least from my perspective.
 It might be difficult to see that point in relation to a niche DOS game, so imagine if Undertale was sold off per line of dialogue.
 It’s still the same game as always, but now all your favorite moments are technically owned by a bunch of millionaires and part of a financial gambling scheme.